MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 |**Richer text** | Text in your card is not limited to title, subtitle, and text fixed formats.
 Use a variety of font sizes, formats, and colors. |
 |**A single open card exchange format** | Use your existing cards in a common and consistent way and extend your cards with rich controls using a common schema.  |

-Adaptive cards use the open card exchange format.
+AdaptiveCards use the open card exchange format.
 This format enables you to specify user interface content for all cards in your skill in a common and consistent way.
 You describe the content as a simple JSON object.
 The JSON content is natively displayed by the skill and automatically adapts to the look and feel of your skill.  _Note, Cortana currently support Adaptive Cards version 1.0._

-Adaptive cards include elements, containers, actions, and inputs.
+AdaptiveCards include elements, containers, actions, and inputs.
 A basic adaptive card includes:

 * an adaptive card root object,
 * an adaptive card body, which includes the elements of your card, and
 * actions for your adaptive card, which are typically displayed in an action bar at the bottom of your card.

-## Adaptive Cards Designer
+## AdaptiveCards Designer

-The Adaptive Cards Designer provides an interactive card builder where you can see the resulting card JSON data.
+The AdaptiveCards Designer provides an interactive card builder where you can see the resulting card JSON data.

 * [adaptivecards.io/designer](https://adaptivecards.io/designer)